robintsunny/StudyGuideNotes/javascript.md

 Function declarations are completely hoisted.
 This means that a declared function can be called before it is defined.

 Variables are partially hoisted. var declarations are hoisted but not its assignments. let and const are not hoisted.

+### What does the new keyword do in Javascript?
+1. Creates a new object.
+2. Sets the object’s prototype to be the prototype of the constructor function.
+3. Executes the constructor function with this as the newly created object.
+4. Returns the created object.
+If the constructor returns an object, this object is returned.

+### What type of function is invoked with the new keyword?
+What does this function return?
+Constructor Functions, returns an object